Holiday closure

 • while RCR participation is required if a researcher is NIH/NSF funded, it is not required RIGHT NOW.
 It is understood that many will not be able to attend the next set of sessions.
 We do however expect to have everyone in compliance within a reasonable amount of time.

-Responsible conduct of research (RCR) includes most of the professional activities that are part and parcel of a research career.
-As defined by federal agencies, RCR encompasses the following nine areas:
+Responsible conduct of research (RCR) includes most of the professional activities that are integral to a research career.
+As defined by federal agencies, RCR includes the following topics:

 1. Collaborative Science